 Student Town Hall

-President Lamont O. Repollet, Ed.D. hosted a virtual student Town Hall at 3:30 p.m. on Thursday, November 19.
-Students were invited to register to speak or attend the event.
+President Lamont O. Repollet, Ed.D. will host his second virtual student Town Hall at 3:30 p.m. on Thursday, April 22.
+Students are invited to register to speak or can view the live event on this website.

 Kean students were invited to share their perspectives on the Fall semester at a virtual Student Town Hall hosted by President Lamont O. Repollet, Ed.D. at 3:30 p.m. on Thursday, November 19.